kubestellar/kubestellar/docs/content/direct/core-chart.md

     - `--silent|-s` quiet mode, do not print information.
 This may be useful when using `-o -`.
     - `-X` enable verbose execution of the script for debugging

+## Argo CD integration

+KubeStellar Core Helm chart allows to deploy ArgoCD in the KubeFlex hosting cluster, register every WDS as a target cluster in Argo CD, and create Argo CD applications as specified by chart values, as asxplained [here](core-chart-argocd.md).

 ## Uninstalling the KubeStellar Core chart

 The chart can be uninstalled using the command: